My brother and I are shocked: It appears that beautiful Portugal can be rocked out for less than $50 U.S. Dollars a day, everything included!

 Portugal’s cities lend themselves extremely well to tourism by wandering.
 In Porto, Coimbra, and Lisbon, my sibling and I filled entire days simply by meandering up and down the hills, taking in the luscious architecture, breathtaking hilltop views, and free live music (heartfelt Fado!)… then bopping into cafes for one or two mandatory snack stops.

-Cost: 1 to 4 Euros for snacks, depending on how big your sweet tooth is.
+Cost: 1 to 4 Euros for snacks, depending on how big your sweet tooth for Portuguese desserts is.
 Foot power is free!
 (Which is good because if it weren’t, I’d be deeper in debt than Wall Street.)

 When it came time to take in the castles at Sintra, my brother and I splurged on a 25-Euro ($33) full-day guided tour, transportation luxuriously included.
 Though we worried at first about the cost, the amount of sightseeing the guide packed into ten hours was well worth the money!